microsoft/fast/packages/fast-jest-snapshots-react/README.md

 import {generateSnapshots, ISnapshotTestSuite} from "@microsoft/fast-jest-snapshots-react";
 ```

-Then, create you test data snapshot suite, where ever index of `data` is a valid prop object for your `component`:
+Then, create you test data snapshot suite, where every index of `data` is a valid prop object for your `component`:
 ```ts
 // in a Jest test file
 import {MyReactComponent, IMyReactComponentProps} from "my-react-component.tsx";